saleem-hadad/larecipe/README.md

 </p>
 <br/><br/>

+# 5.1
+This branch was forked and adjusted to be compatible with Laravel 5.1

 # LaRecipe 🍪

 **LaRecipe** is simply a code-driven package provides an easy way to create beautiful documentation for your product or application inside your Laravel app.